Awethon/awethon.github.io/content/posts/remote-development-is-future.md

 ## Reduction of costs by using cloud infrastructure

 Big tech companies are able to use the advantages of cloud infrastructure.
-Since they have developers distributed around the globe, it means that remote machines' resources usage is distributed in time, so not so many resources simultaneously.
+Since they have developers distributed around the globe, it means that remote machines' resources usage is distributed in time, therefore not so many resources are used simultaneously.
 If there's a need to have more CPU/RAM, then virtual machines can easily be scaled in a cloud.

 ## Code is not stored on disk locally